hugojardim/hugojardim/README.md

 Hi!
-   My name is Hugo, I am a student of programming and software engineering, it's a pleasure to have you here.
+My name is Hugo.
+I am a student of programming and software engineering, it's a pleasure to have you here.

 ## Skills:
 | Front | Back | Infra |